Clad Steel Plates can solve almost any problem designers face when working in demanding industries such as construction and chemical processing.

 The stainless steel cladding process results in a bond between the two metals.
 Another manufacturing method includes explosive bonding.
 This bonding is produced by the plastic deformation of the metals due to the strong collision during the explosive bonding process.
 Sometimes, the explosive bonding is followed by a hot rolling process to improve the bond between the carbon steel and the stainless steel.

-Clad carbon steel is used in various applications such as chemical processes, petroleum refining, offshore oil production, etc. It is also used in power generation installations, where there are high temperatures and stress corrosion.
+Clad plate is used in various applications such as chemical processes, petroleum refining, offshore oil production, etc. It is also used in power generation installations, where there are high temperatures and stress corrosion.
+Key applications include:

 Clad steel sheets are classified as composite steels and are created by bonding two or more metals together.
 Typical cladding materials on steel sheets include stainless steel, nickel, copper, high nickel alloys and copper-nickel alloys.
 Cladding allows you to combine the properties of each metal to produce a better, higher-performance product.